AiPy

 - Who should own AiPy in production?

-- Platform or security engineering should own packaging, patching, logging, and incident response because self-hosted agents touch credentials and network access.
+- Platform or security engineering should own packaging, patching, logging, and incident response because self-hosted agents touch credentials, intranet routes, and executable tools.